Naandalist/todo-app/README.md

 I need to be able to use hooks.
 After feeling enough with class based components.

-I use React Native-Hooks by following instructions from Shaun Net Ninja.
+I use React Native-Hooks by following guide from Shaun Net Ninja.